Pewejekubam/pocketnet_watch/README.md

 ## Acknowledgements

-- The Pocketnet community
+- The Pocketnet community.
-- Contributors to the jq project
+- Contributors to the jq project.